-For nearly fifty years, the Voting Rights Act of 1965 acted as a guardrail, steering states away from Jim Crow and closer to realizing the principle of “one person, one vote.”
-But in 2013, the Supreme Court gutted a vital part of the law, clearing the way for states that had a history of voter suppression to change their laws without federal approval.
+For nearly fifty years, the Voting Rights Act of 1965 acted as a guardrail, steering states away from Jim Crow policies and closer to realizing the principle of "one person, one vote."
+But in 2013, the Supreme Court gutted a vital part of the law, clearing the way for states with a history of voter suppression to change laws without federal approval.
 The ruling opened the floodgates to a sea of polling place closures, voter ID laws, and other anti-voter regulations that continue to this day.

 As voting rights advocates work to formalize and reinstate voter protections at the federal level, Virginia legislators stepped up to adopt a voting rights act for their state.
 The first-of-its-kind, the Voting Rights Act of Virginia requires pre-approval before election changes and expressly outlaws racial voter discrimination.